cyber-prophet/cy/README.md

 proceed with the steps described in the [section of installation for MacOS and Linux](#installation-mac-linux) of this manual.

+## Cyber-family blockchains

+Bostrom is the name of the consensus computer that maintains a general-purpose, permissionless informational graph where nodes are CIDs of files in the IPFS network, and edges are Cyberlinks (consisting of source, destination, author, height - records) written into the blockchain.
+The information written into the blockchain is secured to remain in existence as long as the blockchain is operative.
+The blockchain is designed with economic incentives that motivate validators to sustain the network.
+For further information about Cyber blockchains, please refer to [Bostrom Journal.](https://github.com/cyber-prophet/bostrom-journal/blob/manual/BostromJournal001.md)

+## References to the documentation of Cy

+I intend to locate all the documentation of Cy in one place to prevent fragmentation of attention.

+1. In the comments to its code (`.nu` files of this repository, mainly in [cy.nu](https://github.com/cyber-prophet/cy/blob/dev/cy.nu)).
+2. From the code, the documentation is semi-automatically parsed and written to `.md` documents of this repository (mainly to [README.md](https://github.com/cyber-prophet/cy/blob/dev/README.md)).

+The main feedback resource is GitHub [issues](https://github.com/cyber-prophet/cy/issues).

 ## Commands

 ### cy pin-text

 ```
   Pin a text particle